rsyncOSX/RsyncOSXdocs/content/post/AboutTheUserDoc.md

 date: 2020-04-16T09:34:29+02:00
 title:  "About the user documentation"
 ---
-The user documentation is built by utilizing [Markdown](https://en.wikipedia.org/wiki/Markdown) markup language and Hugo.
+The user documentation is built by utilizing [Markdown](https://en.wikipedia.org/wiki/Markdown) markup language and [Hugo](https://gohugo.io/) framework for websites.
+The documentation is published on [Netlify](https://www.netlify.com/).